srikumar03/react-invoice-generator/README.md

 Hello there! 👋 Welcome to the repository for my ReactJS invoice generator.

 This project is an elegant and feature-rich invoice generator crafted with ReactJS.
-Dive into the codebase to explore its dynamic functionalities, and feel free to customize it to suit your preferences.
+Explore its dynamic functionalities on your **PC or laptop**, and feel free to customize it to suit your preferences.

 ## Features ✨